Classify observations using ensemble of classification models

 tblTrn = array2table(meas(idxTrn,:)); tblTrn.Y = species(idxTrn);

-Boost 100 classification trees using AdaBoostM2 and the training set.
+Train a classification ensemble using AdaBoostM2 and the training set.
+Specify tree stumps as the weak learners.

 Predict labels for the test set.
 You trained model using a table of data, but you can predict labels using a matrix.